- Staying in the quintessentially Spanish town of Ronda

 - Planning your own cycling days based on our route notes and recommendations

-On arrival at Malaga airport you will be met by a member of the Skedaddle team and taken on the short transfer to your accommodation for your stay in the beautiful mountain town of Ronda.
+On arrival in Malaga you will be met by a member of the Skedaddle team and taken on the transfer to your accommodation for your stay in the beautiful mountain town of Ronda.

 We’ll help you build bikes on arrival and make sure that everything is fully functioning.
 Now is the time also to chat with your representative about what routes you would like to try out during your holiday.